miguel-cueto/MicrosoftEntraID/README.md

 1. Go to Azure (https://azure.microsoft.com/en-us/free/) and create a new Azure subscription.
 You will receive $200 worth of free credits for the first month.

 ### Step 2: Create a Virtual Machine
-1. In the Azure portal (portal.azure.com), go to the search engine on the top navigate to "Virtual Machines" and click "Create."
+1. In the Azure portal (portal.azure.com), go to the search engine on the top navigate to "Virtual Machines" and click "Create" > click "Azure virtual machine."
 2. Create a new resource group named "honeypotlab"
 3. Name the virtual machine "honeypot-vm."
-4. Select the geographic region "West US 3."
+4. Select the geographic region "West US 2" and availability zone "zone 2"
-5. Leave the default image and size settings.
+5. Select image "Windows 10 Pro, version 22H2 - x64 Gen 2."
-6. Create a username and password for the VM, and remember these credentials.
+6. Create a username and password for the VM, remember these credentials, and check the box under "Licensing" that reads "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights" before clicking on "Next : Disk >" and "Next : Networking >"
 7. Under "Networking," navigate to the "NIC Network Security Group" click advanced
-8. Remove the default inbound security rule and create a new one with the following settings:
+8. Click on "create new" under "Configure network security group " and remove the default inbound security rule and create a new one with the following settings:
   - Source: Any
   - Source port ranges: *
   - Destination: Any